Shroud of Turin: Fringe theories

-Images of coins, flowers and writing
+Images of coins, flowers, and writing

-Various people have claimed to have detected images of flowers on the shroud, as well as coins over the eyes of the face in the image, writing and other objects.
-However a study published in 2011 by Lorusso and others subjected two photographs of the shroud to detailed modern digital image processing, one of them being a reproduction of the photographic negative taken by Giuseppe Enrie in 1931.
-They did not find any images of flowers or coins or writing or any other additional objects on the shroud in either photograph, they noted that the faint images were "only visible by incrementing the photographic contrast", and they concluded that these signs may be linked to protuberances in the yarn, and possibly also to the alteration and influence of the texture of the Enrie photographic negative during its development in 1931.
-The use of coins to cover the eyes of the dead is not attested for 1st-century Palestine.
+Various people claim to have detected images of flowers on the shroud as well as coins over the eyes of the face in the image, writing, and other objects.
+However, a study published in 2011 by Lorusso and others subjected two photographs of the shroud to detailed modern digital image processing, one of them being a reproduction of the photographic negative taken by Giuseppe Enrie in 1931.
+They did not find any images of flowers or coins or writing or any other additional objects on the shroud in either photograph, they noted the faint images were "only visible by incrementing the photographic contrast" so they concluded that these signs might be linked to protuberances in the yarn and possibly also to the alteration and influence of the texture of the Enrie photographic negative during its development in 1931.
+The use of coins to cover the eyes of the dead is not attested for 1st-century Judea.
 The existence of the coin images is rejected by most scientists.

 Pray Codex

 An image in the medieval manuscript of the Pray Codex (c.
-1192-1195) has generated a debate among some believers since 1978.
+1192–1195) has generated a debate among some believers since 1978.
 Although the Pray Codex predates the Shroud of Turin, some of the assumed features of the drawing, including the four L-shaped holes on the coffin lid, have pointed some people towards a possible attempted representation of the linen cloth.
 However the image on the Pray Codex has crosses on what may be one side of the supposed shroud, an interlocking step pyramid pattern on the other, and no image of Jesus.
 Critics point out that it may not be a shroud at all, but rather a rectangular tombstone, as seen on other sacred images.
 A crumpled cloth can be seen discarded on the coffin, and the text of the codex fails to mention any miraculous image on the codex shroud.